gsw91/investing-portfolio/README.md

     - web application based on Spring framework to manage shares portfolio

-    - the application consists of two parts - an internet application as a server and a client created using Swing
+    - the application consists of two parts - an web application as a server and a client

-    - user can manage his shares portfolio (
+    - user can manage his shares portfolio:

             - do transactions like buying, selling